 As if we don’t already have enough to worry about, figuring out what to feed our kids, then we get to the pesky topic of HOW MUCH — and figuring out portion sizes for toddlers can be very tricky.

-Portion sizes.
 Every mom wants to know how much their kids need.
 And portion sizes for toddlers can vary significantly from one child to the next!
 For me personally, I struggled with this when my oldest transitioned away from breastmilk and his diet became mainly real food.

 When You Worry They Aren’t Getting Enough

 When they are younger and the diet is mostly breastmilk or formula, it can be easier to quantify.
 You know how many ounces to put in their bottle, and how many bottles to feed a day.
 With breastfeeding, you fall into a routine, and can quantify how many nursing sessions and how many minutes they nurse for.